thephez/docs-core/docs/reference/p2p-network-data-messages.md

 1d .................................
 Flags: 1 0 1 1 1 0 0 0
 ```

 Note: when fully decoded, the above [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) provided the TXID for a single transaction that matched the filter.
-In the <<glossary:network>> traffic dump this output was taken from, the full transaction belonging to that TXID was sent immediately after the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) as a [`tx` message](../reference/p2p-network-data-messages.md#tx).
+In the [network](../resources/glossary.md#network) traffic dump this output was taken from, the full transaction belonging to that TXID was sent immediately after the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) as a [`tx` message](../reference/p2p-network-data-messages.md#tx).

 ### Parsing A MerkleBlock Message

 As seen in the annotated hexdump above, the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) provides three special data types: a transaction count, a list of hashes, and a list of one-bit flags.

-You can use the transaction count to construct an empty <<glossary:merkle tree>>.
-We'll call each entry in the tree a node; on the bottom are TXID nodes---the hashes for these nodes are <<glossary:TXIDs>>; the remaining nodes (including the <<glossary:merkle root>>) are non-TXID nodes---they may actually have the same hash as a TXID, but we treat them differently.
+You can use the transaction count to construct an empty [merkle tree](../resources/glossary.md#merkle-tree).
+We'll call each entry in the tree a node; on the bottom are TXID nodes---the hashes for these nodes are [TXIDs](../resources/glossary.md#transaction-identifiers); the remaining nodes (including the [merkle root](../resources/glossary.md#merkle-root)) are non-TXID nodes---they may actually have the same hash as a TXID, but we treat them differently.

 ![Example Of Parsing A MerkleBlock Message](https://dash-docs.github.io/img/dev/animated-en-merkleblock-parsing.gif)